-From Scratch Website Conversion Copy Audit — I can only touch the surface in this blog post.
-If you're unsure whether your own website should be more accessible and how, check out my Website Conversion Copy Audit.
+- From Scratch Website Conversion Copy Audit — we can only touch the surface in this blog post.
+If you’re unsure whether your own website should be more accessible and how, check out our Website Conversion Copy Audit.
 It includes details of how to improve your content and how to prioritise those tasks to make your overall website more successful.

 3. Correctness: Is All of This Still True?

 We can’t tell you how many times we’ve groaned, repeatedly reading that incorrect ‘fact’: the fashion industry is the second biggest polluter on earth.
 It even happened at NEONYT in 2019… almost 1.5 years after we first saw that myth debunked by Francesca Willow (aka Ethical Unicorn).

 Accuracy sets the baseline for ethical content creation.

 If we want to be taken seriously, we must beware of ‘fake news’ — and anything that’s so outdated that it’s no longer useful.
 Here’s how to make that happen.
 If you like Marie Kondo, or The Minimalists, you’ll enjoy this one:

 Anything that looks like it’s not been updated in a long time quickly destroys trust.
 So make regular maintenance a habit:

 - Once a week, review product updates to see if anything needs changing.